Adi8712/IFGContrastEnhancer/README.md

 This application provides an easy-to-use interface for enhancing low-contrast images using the **Intuitionistic Fuzzy Generator (IFG)**–based algorithm introduced by **Selvam et al., 2024 (Information Fusion)**.

-It fuses the novel IFG method with **Contrast Limited Adaptive Histogram Equalization (CLAHE)** to improve visibility and contrast in dark or low-illumination images.
+It combines the novel IFG method with **Contrast Limited Adaptive Histogram Equalization (CLAHE)** to improve visibility and contrast in dark or low-illumination images.
-The project wraps this method in a **Qt-based GUI** for visual comparison.
+The project wraps this method in a **Qt-based GUI** for side-by-side visual comparison.

 ---